Commute-ai/.github/docs/wow.md

 - Create and discuss new user stories in `.github` repo
 - Break down user stories into subtasks in specific repos
 - Assign subtasks to developers
-- User stories tracked with weekly milestones (subtasks are not)
+- User stories are added to the weekly iteration in the project

 **During Week - Development**